Sturla Holm Lægreid

 Sturla Holm Lægreid (born 20 February 1997) is a Norwegian biathlete.
 In the season opener of the 2020–2021 season, he earned his first World Cup win at the 20 km Individual.
-Six-time Biathlon World Champion and 2022 Olympic Champion in the relay.
+He is six-time Biathlon World Champion, 2024-2025 Biathlon World Cup winner and 2022 Olympic Champion in the relay.

 Career

 Early years and first World Cup appearances (until 2020)

 Sturla Holm Lægreid grew up in the municipality of Bærum near Oslo as the second of three children (with an older brother and a younger sister) in a sports-oriented family.
 He was introduced to various sports early in life: alongside skiing, he trained in sports such as football, taekwondo, and bandy.
 At the age of 16, he focused on biathlon and attended the WANG Sports Gymnasium in Oslo for three years.
 During this time, he participated in the 2015 European Youth Olympic Winter Festival in Bürserberg, Vorarlberg, where he won silver in the pursuit behind Sebastian Samuelsson and gold in the mixed relay alongside Mathea Tofte, Karoline Erdal, and Aleksander Fjeld Andersen.

 After achieving success in national junior competitions, Holm Lægreid was included in Norway's team for the Biathlon Junior World Championships 2018 in Otepää at the age of 21.
 There, he won silver in the individual race and gold in the relay alongside Sivert Guttorm Bakken, Johannes Dale-Skjevdal, and Endre Strømsheim.
 Shortly afterward, he contracted mononucleosis, which restricted his training for eight months and caused him to miss most of the 2018/19 season.
 During this time, he restructured his shooting position based on video analysis of Martin Fourcade and worked on his rifle.
 However, upon returning to Norwegian Cup events at the end of 2019, he faced significant difficulties at the shooting range and subsequently began mental training and meditation.
 In February 2020, he won a mass start event at the IBU Cup in Martell.
 This performance earned him a nomination for the 2020 Biathlon European Championships in Minsk, where he secured a silver medal in the pursuit behind Sergey Bocharnikov from Belarus.
 Toward the season's end, Lægreid made his first four World Cup appearances in Nové Město na Moravě and Kontiolahti, hitting 59 of 60 shots and finishing between tenth and fifteenth place in all four races.